-- Structured Query Language (SQL) SQL is a set-based declarative language that provides an interface to an RDBMS such as Oracle Database. - PL/SQL and Java PL/SQL is a procedural extension to Oracle SQL.
+- Structured Query Language (SQL) SQL is a set-based declarative language that provides an interface to an RDBMS such as Oracle Database. - PL/SQL, Java, and JavaScript PL/SQL is a procedural extension to Oracle SQL.
+Java and JavaScript are additional options that you can use to store business logic in the database.